 - Follow the PortlandPrepares.org blog and Facebook Group.

-- Help us hang flyers and talk to businesses, schools, religious organizations, apartment communities, etc. We can provide you with talking points, guidance, and materials.
+- Help us talk to businesses, schools, religious organizations, apartment communities, etc. about preparedness.
+We can provide you with talking points, guidance, and materials.

 Help Us Raise Funds